leonardsaers/explore-ai-blog/2022-12-31-tsp-in-prolog-with-chatGPT-3.md

-# Asking chat gpt-3 how to write tps in prolog
+# Asking chat gpt-3 how to write tsp in prolog

 The Traveling salesman problem (TSP) is a good challenge for a code writing AI.
 The TSP is one of the most classic problems and therefore also well documented.
 Prolog as a language may not be used much, but it's still well documented since its commonly used in higher educations.